How do I use BB to keep tempo when drums start mid-song?

 We do this as well, depending on the song.

 I think my well intentioned learned colleagues are complicating this.
 You can create a main loop 1 before the audible body of your song starts.
 Have a four count beat on a non-supported note in a midi file as this main loop.
 Ex.
-Any drums and bass only kit with a note at midi 127.
+Any drums and bass only kit without a note at midi 127.
 When you start this loop, you will have no sound, but will have a visual count going on in the pedal.
 The main audible body of the song would start in main loop 2.
 Just transition out if main loop 1 to start the audible part of the song.

 Well what I have found to be very useful is the Soundbrenner Core or Pulse.
 A wearable metronome that gives vibration instead of a addible tone.